joshau124/joshau124.github.io/essays/ai-use.md

 ## III.
 Impact on Learning and Understanding

 Overall AI had a positive impact on my learning of concepts and coding in ICS 314.
 It was helpful to have a resource to help not only give examples, but also detailed explanations of very specific bits of code.
 It helped me understand coding in a way that I could control and pace.
 This is much more personalized than the videos and readings that are often too difficult for me to understand fully.
-Additionally, even though the videos provided alongside the WOD in ICS 314 were useful, often times I felt like they moved way too fast, to the point where I would ask AI to help me understand what is being said there
+Additionally, even though the videos provided alongside the WOD in ICS 314 were useful, often times I felt like they moved way too fast, to the point where I would ask AI to help me understand what is being said there.
+This helped me keep up with the class and eventually allowed me to complete in-class WODs without the use of AI.

+However, I noticed that halfway through the semester, I began to overrely on AI.
+I began to get lazy and simply prompt it to do the work for me.
+This decision affected me for a while, as it left a gap in my knowledge where I am weaker at certain concepts due to the ease of AI answering for me.
+I would be able to answer questions, but not understand why they worked or how they worked.
+This gap of knowledge reinforces my point of view that AI must be used carefully and cautiously in order to grow and learn.

 ## IV.
 Practical Applications

-paragrapj
+I tend not to use AI in my day to day life.
+Outside of ICS 314, I do not find myself struggling as much on understanding concepts or designs.
+However, asian language courses at UHM use something called "Moodles" to help reinforce learning.
+These moodles are made by the teachers, so there are natural errors and inconsistency due to lack of attention to detail.
+If I ever have to spend more than half an hour on a moodle, I will sometimes turn to an AI to make sure I'm doing it correct and I'm not in the wrong.
+Sometimes I get the concept of the homework correct, but I forget a small mistake like past tense.
+So, AI can be helpful in checking my work in other classes.

 ## V. Challenges and Opportunities